AGES itself is not a federal authority and, therefore, cannot enforce official rulings. As a result, two authorities have been assigned to AGES:

-The Federal Office for Food Safety (BEAS) is subordinate to the Federal Minister of Agriculture, Forestry, Environment and Water Management.
+The Federal Office for Food Safety (BAES) is subordinate to the Federal Minister of Agriculture, Forestry, Environment and Water Management.
 Its official duties cover the controlling and registration of seeds, feedstuffs, fertilisers and plant protection products.
 BAES is also responsible for export and import controls on plants and plant products, as well as seeds, in addition to the registration, authorisation and supervision of manufacturers.
 Moreover, BAES monitors the accuracy of consumer information on products from fisheries and aquaculture suppliers.

 Federal Office for Safety in Healthcare

-The Federal Office for Safety in Healthcare (BASG) is subordinate to the Federal Ministry of Health and carries out its official duties in the fields of control and registration of pharmaceuticals and medical products.
+The Federal Office for Safety in Healthcare (BASG) is subordinate to the Federal Ministry of Health and Women’s Affairs and carries out its official duties in the fields of control and registration of pharmaceuticals and medical products.
 The AGES Austrian Medicines and Medical Devices Agency provides the federal office with services, staff and facilities.